-Significant populations of threatened or endangered species and/or critical habitat are identified within the regulated MS4 urbanized area.
-Based upon a review of the Map and Listed species believe to or known to occur in North Carolina map as provided by the U.S. Fish and Wildlife Service, the species listed in Table 4 have the potential to occur within the regulated MS4 urbanized area.
+Significant populations of threatened or endangered species and/or critical habitat are/are not identified within the regulated MS4 urbanized area.
+Based upon a review of the Endangered and Threatened Species and Species of Concern by County for North Carolina Map and Listed species believe to or known to occur in North Carolina map as provided by the U.S. Fish and Wildlife Service, the species listed in Table 4 have the potential to occur within the regulated MS4 urbanized area.
 Of those species listed, Table 4 summarizes the species that may be significantly impacted by the quality of surface waters within their habitat.